CoshamCourt/Ledger/README.md

 # Resident Personal Allowance Ledger

-A web app for recording and tracking residents' personal allowance (petty cash) accounts at Cosham Court Nursing Home.
+A web app for recording and tracking residents' personal allowance (petty cash) accounts.
 Management record cash in and out and print signed ledger sheets; care staff can check balances at a glance.

 ## Running it